 - Click the Edit

-- Click the Type drop-down menu and select ALL, VOD, or LIVE.
+- Click the Type drop-down menu and select from: ALL, VOD, or LIVE.

 - Select how you would like alerts to be grouped.
 For example, by location or protocol.

 - When you configured the Smart Alert, click Save.

 - Next, enable the alert by using the toggle at the top-right corner of the wizard.
 See Creating Calendar Rules for Notifications and Adding Notification Methods to tailor your alert further.

 You can Clone and Delete the alert using the icons in the top-right corner above the Flow editor.